EMD SD70 series: SD70ACe-T4 (2015–present)

 The SD70ACe-T4 is the Tier 4 emissions standards-compliant successor of the SD70ACe.
 The first locomotive, EMDX 1501, was built in summer 2015, and made its debut at the Railway Interchange Expo in Minneapolis, Minnesota during the weekend of October 3–4, 2015.
 It features a new 4-stroke engine called the EMD 12-1010 "J" series - a V12 with 1,010 in^{3} displacement for each cylinder.
 This new prime mover has a two-stage turbocharger system consisting of three turbos; one turbo (the primary/high pressure turbo) for low-mid RPM and two turbos (the secondary/low pressure turbos) for mid-high RPM.
 The results of this setup are higher power throughout a broader RPM range, better fuel efficiency, and lower emissions.
 An EGR system is applied as well, allowing the engine to achieve Tier 4 without the use of urea aftertreatment.
-Another new feature of this engine is the Double-Walled Fuel Injection System that increases safety and provides simplified maintenance works.
+Another new feature of this engine is the Double-Walled Fuel Injection System that increases safety and simplifies maintenance.

 The EMD 12-1010 is capable of producing 4600 hp total, 4400 hp is used for traction.
 With a new computer software for the on-board computer and one inverter per axle (or "P6"; EMD named it "Individual Axle Control") - unlike most of previous EMD locomotives that use one inverter per truck, the SD70ACe-T4 is capable of generating 200000 lbf of starting tractive effort, and 175000 lbf of continuous tractive effort.
 Meanwhile, its dynamic braking effort is as much as 105000 lbf.
 The amount of starting tractive effort is equal to that of the 6000 hp SD90MAC-H while, on the other hand, its continuous tractive effort is higher than that of the SD90MAC-H (175000 lbf vs. 165000 lbf).
 The units are also equipped with "radial bogies" which offer increased adhesion and better ride quality.